Performance Guide

 If you expect few clients, you can increase max-concurrent-requests-per-tcp-connection, to allow more concurrency per TCP connection.
 If you expect many clients and you have increased max-tcp-clients, reduce max-concurrent-requests-per-tcp-connection number to prevent mthread starvation or increase the maximum number of mthreads.

 To increase the maximum number of concurrent queries consider increasing max-mthreads, but be aware that each active mthread consumes more than 200k of memory.
-To see the current number of mthreads in use consult the concurrent-queries metric.
+To see the current number of mthreads in use consult the Metrics and Statistics concurrent-queries metric.
 If a query could not be handled due to mthread shortage, the over-capacity-drops metric is increased.

 As an example, if you have typically 200 TCP clients, and the default maximum number of mthreads of 2048, a good number of concurrent requests per TCP connection would be 5.
 Assuming a worst case packet cache hit ratio, if all 200 TCP clients fill their connections with queries, about half (5 * 200) of the mthreads would be used by incoming TCP queries, leaving the other half for incoming UDP queries.
 Note that starting with version 5.0.0, TCP queries are processed by dedicated TCP thread(s), so the sharing of mthreads between UDP and TCP queries no longer applies.

 The total number of incoming TCP connections is limited by max-tcp-clients.
 There is also a per client address limit: max-tcp-per-client to limit the impact of a single client.
-Consult the tcp-clients metric for the current number of TCP connections and the tcp-client-overflow metric to see if client connection attempts were rejected because there were too many existing connections from a single address.
+Consult the Metrics and Statistics tcp-clients metric for the current number of TCP connections and the tcp-client-overflow metric to see if client connection attempts were rejected because there were too many existing connections from a single address.

 TCP Fast Open Support